AlanHohn/alanhohn.github.io/about.md

 to others as I've occasionally found it.

 More detailed career information is available on my [LinkedIn page][li].
-I'm employed my Lockheed Martin Mission Systems and Training.
+I'm employed by Lockheed Martin Mission Systems and Training.
 All views on this site are my own and do not necessarily reflect the views of Lockheed Martin.

 [li]:http://www.linkedin.com/pub/alan-hohn/27/b35/5a3